 • Pastry portion size increased 2%

 It should be noted that during the study a few junk foods and beverages did decrease in portion size.
 Those junk foods and beverages that decreased in portion size were:

 • Potato fries decreased in portion size -40%

 • Snack food decreased in portion size -15%

 • SSB (sugar-sweetened beverages) decreased in portion size -2%

 The researchers explained that these findings are particularly disturbing because discretionary foods contribute to about a third of Australia’s daily energy intake.
 Dr. Miaobing Zheng from The George Institute for Global Health was a research fellow for this study and is quoted as saying, “We had expected portion sizes to have grown but we were still surprised by just how much.
 It’s pretty disturbing that an average slice of cake has increased in size so much it now contains almost 1000 kilojoules more than it did two decades ago.“

 Related Link: Current State of Obesity in the United States

 The research team examined data from two different Australia-wide surveys:

-The participants in these surveys were asked to record and self report everything they had eaten in a 24 hour period and were given photos and measuring guides so that there would be accuracy in the measurements and sizes reported.
+The participants in these surveys were asked to record and self-report everything they had eaten in a 24 hour period and was given photos and measuring guides so that there would be accurate in the measurements and sizes reported.
 The data also recorded demographics including ages and sex.
 This highlighted some disparity between men’s and women’s eating habits.
 For example, they discovered that ice cream serving sizes increased by almost ⅓ for women, but not for men.